-When Hurricane Laura was forming and forecast to be the first significant hurricane of the 2020 season, Convoy of Hope’s Disaster Services team was preparing to deploy.
+When Hurricane Laura was forming and forecast to be the first significant hurricane of the 2020 season, Convoy’s Disaster Services team was preparing to deploy.
 But their work actually began months ago as they planned for responses in a COVID-19 world.

 “The safety of those we are serving is top priority,” says Jeff Nene, Convoy of Hope’s National Spokesperson.
 “We want to provide help to meet immediate needs of those impacted by the storm, but we also want to ensure everyone’s health is protected.”

-New protocols and procedures have been put in place to keep our staff, volunteers, and those we serve safe.
-Temperature checks, masks, social distancing, and limiting volunteers are all precautions Convoy of Hope has implemented in order to provide a safe environment for everyone involved.
+New protocols and procedures have been put in place to keep our team members, volunteers, and those we serve safe.
+Temperature checks, masks, social distancing, and limiting volunteers are all precautions Convoy of Hope has implemented to provide a safe environment for everyone involved.
 Convoy continues to serve thousands of people around the world — even in the midst of the pandemic.
 We’ve quickly adapted to continue serving those in need.

 September 4, 2020 | 11:30 a.m.

-Convoy of Hope has established a base of operations in Lake Charles, Louisiana, where we are running daily drive through distributions as well as resourcing surrounding communities that were also impacted, through local partners.
+Convoy of Hope has established a base of operations in Lake Charles, Louisiana, where we are running daily drive through distributions and are resourcing surrounding communities through local partners.
 Power and water remain completely out in Lake Charles, and it could be weeks before both are restored.

 September 3, 2020 | 5:05 p.m.

-The humanitarian organization already has helped nearly 27,000 people with relief supplies.
-Convoy of Hope will be in the affected area distributing items for weeks to come.
+Convoy has already helped nearly 27,000 people with relief supplies and will be in the affected area distributing items for weeks to come.